profiseedev/templates/datagovernance/base/README.md

-# Profisee Templates
-## *Governance Base Template*
+# *Governance Base Template*

+## Overview
 The *Profisee Governance Base Template* provides a series of entities and a supporting application to manage basic master data governance activities.
 The template consumes 50 attributes.

-An extended set of entities, attributes, data quality rules, workflows, and applications will be released later in a separate GitHub repo.
+An extended set of entities, attributes, data quality rules, workflows, and applications will be released later in a separate GitHub repository.

+### Usage
+The basic governance template is designed to enable the following activities:
+- Capture business definitions: glossary items
+- Annotate entity and attribute definitions
+- Assign business users (data stewards and owners) to individual entities and attributes
+- Add user-defined governance reference data

+As Profisee entities and attributes are created, updated, and deleted the installed SQL Server job periodically synchronizes the changes against the 'Govern_' entities.

 ## Prerequisites
 - Profisee Version 2020 R2